 The kind lady directed me to a hotel up the path where I called a taxi (1 of 3) to take me back.
 I called the albergue and they confirmed they would not give up my bed.
 Sometimes if you don’t call and confirm you’re still coming before 3 PM, they will give up your bed.
 While waiting for the taxi which took one hour, I had a grande beer and toasted myself for doing 3 x 25 km days in a row.
 Look at me go!
 At least tomorrow will be an easy day.

-I have no idea what time it was when I left but I had to do my laundry.
+I had no idea what time it was when I left but I had to do my laundry.
 I know I fell into my bed after midnight.
-It wouldn’t be a restful sleep with a snoot full of queimada and knowing tomorrow would be the final leg to Santiago.
+It wouldn’t be a restful sleep with a snoot full of queimada and vino but I am to concerned knowing tomorrow would be the final leg to Santiago.
 I wonder how I will react?